santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

 * **The guest team should follow the rules of the host team** to make the contribution.
 That means **those rules must be written and available to them**.

-* **Sending the pull requests for review with any prior communication could end with the host team not accepting the pull request due to unforeseen design or implementation problems**.
+* **Sending the pull requests for review without any prior communication could end with the host team not accepting the pull request due to unforeseen design or implementation problems**.
 For small features that are not critical to the host team there should be no problem in receiving pull requests for review at any moment.
 Other more complex solutions would need a more in-depth analysis and discussion. **This process should be clearly written down and publicly available for the guest team so they can decide how to proceed**.

 Having said that, the process would be as follows: